Jaiendiran/PP_9.-Social-Feed/Info.md

 ###### Bugs:

 * Noticed a preferences sync issue.
+(Fixed)
 * The app loads all the posts, but it should be optimized to load the posts based on the options.

+Pagination is already implemented, but it filters within the app not directly from the firestore.
+I have a plan, analyze it and let me know will it work or not.